labgrid-project/labgrid/doc/configuration.rst

 NetworkMXSUSBLoader
 ~~~~~~~~~~~~~~~~~~~
-A NetworkMXSUSBLoader describes an `MXSUSBLoader`_ available on a remote computer.
+A :any:`NetworkMXSUSBLoader` describes an `MXSUSBLoader`_ available on a remote
+computer.

 NetworkIMXUSBLoader
 ~~~~~~~~~~~~~~~~~~~
-A NetworkIMXUSBLoader describes an `IMXUSBLoader`_ available on a remote computer.
+A :any:`NetworkIMXUSBLoader` describes an `IMXUSBLoader`_ available on a remote computer.

 NetworkRKUSBLoader
 ~~~~~~~~~~~~~~~~~~
-A NetworkRKUSBLoader describes an `RKUSBLoader`_ available on a remote computer.
+A :any:`NetworkRKUSBLoader` describes an `RKUSBLoader`_ available on a remote
+computer.

 AndroidUSBFastboot
 ~~~~~~~~~~~~~~~~~~
-An AndroidUSBFastboot resource describes a USB device in the fastboot state.
+An :any:`AndroidUSBFastboot` resource describes a USB device in the fastboot state.
 Previously, this resource was named AndroidFastboot and this name still supported for backwards compatibility.